TIMOTHY-HYMAN/TRINBARJAM-ELECTIONS-COMMISION/README.md

 # TRINBARJAM-ELECTIONS-COMMISION
-Website created by Timothy Hyman this website was used in a project for calculating the amount of votes for a constituency
+Website created by Timothy Hyman this website  used Pascal programming for a project to calculate the amount of votes for a constituency